etsangsplk/hashgraph-ledger/README.md

 The claim name `shares` shall be used to specify the amount of shares a stake holder of a company referenced in the `iss` claim is claiming to be owning.
 This value shall only be applicable if the `iss` claim value can be resolved to a host using standard DNS lookup methods and the host provides sufficient information to uniquely identify the legal entity (company) referenced in the `iss` claim.

+## Moving company assets into the blockchain

+In principle, it requires three steps:

+1. Key Creation: The person authorized to transfer assets (usually the company representative) creates an encrypted signature key.
+2. Identification: The holders (legal entities) of company assets are identified and are assigned a unique identifier.
+3. Transfer: The person authorized to transfer the assets creates signed tokens and stores them in the blockchain.

+#### 1. Key Creation

+The key creation process is the same as creating a standard SSL private and public key pair.
+The private key is the signature key and the public key becomes the verification key.
+Technical instructions coming soon.

+#### 2. Identification

+// TODO

+#### 3. Transfer

+// TODO

 ## Become a shareholder

 There are several ways to become a shareholder.
 Visit http://stefan.co.jp for more information.